Sam: Whenever there is any doubt, there is no doubt. That's the first thing they teach you.

 Sam: The only thing is that the map, the map is not the territory.

-[Sam deliberately tests Gregor by spilling the coffee and pushes Gregor's cup off the table.
-Gregor catches it very fast]
+[Sam deliberately tests Gregor by pretending to accidentally knock his cup off the table.
+Gregor quickly and smoothly catches it before it hits the floor]

 Sam: Good reflexes.